wallarm/product-documentation/docs/2.16/user-guides/search-and-filters/use-search.md

 * `attacks xss`: to search for all [XSS-attacks][al-xss]
 * `attacks today`: to search for all attacks that happened today
 * `vulns sqli`: to search for [SQL-injection][al-sqli] vulnerabilities
-* `vulns 01/01/2019-01/10/2019`: to search for vulnerabilities within a certain period of time
+* `vulns 11/01/2020-11/10/2020`: to search for vulnerabilities within a certain period of time
-* `xss 01/14/2019`: to search for all vulnerabilities, suspicions, attacks, and incidents of [cross‑site scripting][al-xss] on 14 January 2019
+* `xss 12/14/2020`: to search for all vulnerabilities, suspicions, attacks, and incidents of [cross‑site scripting][al-xss] on 14 December 2020
-* `p:xss 01/14/2019`: to search for all vulnerabilities, suspicions, attacks, and incidents of all types within the xss HTTP request parameter (i.e. `http://localhost/?xss=attack-here`) as of 14 January 2019
+* `p:xss 12/14/2020`: to search for all vulnerabilities, suspicions, attacks, and incidents of all types within the xss HTTP request parameter (i.e. `http://localhost/?xss=attack-here`) as of 14 December 2020
-* `attacks 2-9/2018`: to search for all attacks from February to September 2018
+* `attacks 9-12/2020`: to search for all attacks from September to December 2020
 * `rce /catalog/import.php`: to search for all [RCE][al-rce] attacks, incidents, and vulnerabilities on `/catalog/import.php` path since yesterday

 When values of different parameters are specified, the results will meet all those conditions.
 When different values for the same parameter are specified, the results will meet any of those conditions.